 - Idle Shutdown Timer (IST): With an idle shutdown timer, you don’t need to worry about shutting down the engine after a certain amount of time — the timer will do it for you.
 ISTs perform an engine idle shutdown after three to five minutes.
 To restart the engine, you can depress the clutch and turn the key in the ignition as you normally would.

 - Cold Ambient Protection (CAP): During cold weather, CAP helps keep the engine and engine coolant warm by increasing idle engine rpm as necessary.

 - Idle Shutdown Timer/CAP Interaction: ISTs work with CAP.
 If CAP is operating in cold weather, the IST won’t activate and shut the engine down.

 Learn More About Semi Truck Fuel Economy from International Used Truck Centers!

 Semi truck fuel economy is affected by a number of factors — not just idling.
-Aerodynamics, as well as eco-friendly tips like reducing truck weight and planning your route ahead of time, play equally important roles.
+Aerodynamics, as well as eco-friendly tips like reducing truck weight, planning your route ahead of time, and using your gears wisely, play equally important roles.
 Contact us at International Used Truck Centers for more information about idling engine fuel consumption and what you can do to make your rig more fuel-efficient on the roads.